openjs-foundation/cross-project-council/community-fund/COMMUNITY_FUND_POLICY.md

 * Collaborators
 * Standards body participants

-* Speakers
+> [!Note]
+> If you're _speaking_ at an event, you should apply through the [OpenJS Foundation's Speakers Bureau](https://openjsf.org/events#:~:text=Speakers%20Bureau) instead.

-The fund can cover the costs, in whole or in part, of a participant's hotel, transportation, and some event registrations.
+The fund can cover the costs, in whole or in part, of a participant's hotel, transportation, and event registration for approved events.
 Applicants should explore employer-sponsored funding options as their first source of financial support.
 Additionally, 25% of the community fund is allocated specifically to support underrepresented groups.
 Funding decisions are determined by a combination of need and potential impact.

+## Confidentiality

+All travel fund requests are treated confidentialy: only CPC members and OpenJS Foundation staff have access to the requests.
+Trip reports are managed according to the Foundation's [Privacy Policy](https://privacy-policy.openjsf.org/).

 ## Transparency